 People who love angling will find Siaha their dream come true.
 Talking about its etymology, Siaha is made out of two words Sia and Ha meaning elephant and tooth respectively - meaning elephant tooth.

-If you are wondering what is the best time to visit Siaha then let us inform you, due to the favourable climatic conditions, the months between November and May are considered quite apt to travel to Siaha.
+If you are wondering what is the best time to visit Siaha then let us inform you, due to the favorable climatic conditions, the months between November and May are considered quite apt to travel to Siaha.

 There is not much to know about Siaha historically.
 It was earlier an integral part of the Chhimtuipui District.
 And when in 1998, the district was split in half, one part was named as Siaha, and the other was called by its old name i.e. Chhimtuipui District.